appsparkler/study/android-kotlin/data.md

 `Map, List and Set` are three basic types of collections.
 Each one have specific features

+- List - an ordered list of some type - someSet[2] will always return the same value
+- Set - an unordered list - so sets do not have indices.
 - Map - key value pairs - key and value can have any type - for ex.
-Set<String, Int> or Set<Building, Car>
-- List - an ordered list of some type - someSet[2] will always return the same value
-- Set - an unordered list - so someSet[2] may not always return the same value and all members must be unique
+Set<String, Int> or Set<Building, Car>.
+Their keys need to be unique but their values don't.
+Accessing the value from a map by its key is generally faster instead of iterating over it.

 ### Size